Photo: rollings hills amidst the early morning fog viewed from the top of Abrasa MPC hotel

 Along the trail, we crossed rivers and experienced fresh cool mountain air.
 Tall Bamboo shoots form natural shades and beautiful wild mountain flowers are waiting to be photographed.
 There is part of the trail where you can clearly see the other side of the mountains and hills.
 Verdant and virgin!

-About halfway in the trek, we discovered that part of the trail was severely damaged by landslide cause by the strong typhoon Lando.
+About halfway through the trek, we discovered that part of the trail was severely damaged by a landslide caused by the strong typhoon Lando.
 I was terrified and frustrated at the same time.
-But this means, I have to be back!
+But this means I have to be back!
 I have to see Ganano Falls through my naked eyes.

-Sir Chris suggested to see the Sabangaran Falls instead.
+Sir Chris suggested seeing the Sabangaran Falls instead.
 It was a majestic one!
 About 20 feet tall I think.
 To get to this point, you have to trek down 5 minutes from the trail.
 At that time, comfort rooms are being erected for tourists.

 Photo: Sabangaran Falls in Diffun

 I would like to include in this article my favorite spot in Quirino, again which I missed in my first visit, the majestic Ganano Falls.
 Photo below.

 My experience with this gem on my next write-up. 😉